 The numbers of - cases completed [A], charges made [B] and offences convictied/cautioned [C] per year are as follows:-

-At 10-2-17, 2 Fitzwilliam FH servants await trial on offences allegedly committed 1-1-16.
-Trial due to start 26-4-17, but was adjourned to August.
+At 7-9-17, 2 Fitzwilliam FH servants await trial on offences allegedly committed 1-1-16.
+The trial was due to start 26-4-17, but was adjourned to August.
 Time of writing is September and it still has not begun, though it is now scheduled for April.
 5 people have been arrested under the Animal Welfare Act 2006, but not yet charged, in relation to alleged incidents involving the South Herefordshire FH early last summer.

 ORGANISED HUNT MEMBER PROSECUTIONS UNDER OTHER ANIMAL PROTECTION ACTS

 Known charges since Hunting Act 2004 listed below.